bisforboman/exjobb/Presentation/midterm.md

 # Midterm Presentation

 This document is just some notes to help present the part of the work leading up to the midterm presentation in the master thesis.
+Wolfgang asked for:

+* Current progress
+* What's next in the scope
+* Some relation to the work plan

+So here's a very structured document for that purpose.

 ## Progress